GlacioHack/xdem/doc/source/uncertainty.md

 # Uncertainty analysis

+Technically, **uncertainty analysis refers to both systematic and random errors**.
+For elevation data, however, systematic errors are usually assessed and corrected with coregistration and bias correction, and so here uncertainty analysis refers primarily to estimating and propagating random errors.

 To analyze DEMs, xDEM integrates spatial uncertainty analysis tools from the recent DEM literature, in particular in [Hugonnet et al. (2022)](https://doi.org/10.1109/jstars.2022.3188922) and [Rolstad et al. (2009)](https://doi.org/10.3189/002214309789470950).
 The implementation of these methods relies